-The Notes may provide less opportunity for appreciation than a direct investment in the securities comprising the indices because return will ultimately be based on the percentage changes for each three-month period, which will be capped at 8% per three-month period.
-The cap operates to prevent a noteholder from benefiting from the portion of any appreciation during the three-month period in the level of the basket of indices which is over 8%, but does not limit exposure to any depreciation thereof, subject to the obligations of BDC to repay the principal amount and the minimum guaranteed return of \$1 for each \$10 Note (minus any Extraordinary Hedging Costs).
-Noteholders who hold Notes to maturity will be entitled to full participation in the appreciation, if any, in the level of the basket of indices during the final three-month period.
+The Notes may provide less opportunity for appreciation than a direct investment in the securities comprising the index because return will ultimately be based on the percentage changes for each three-month period, which will be capped at 10% per three-month period.
+The cap operates to prevent a noteholder from benefiting from the portion of any appreciation during the three-month period in the level of the index which is over 10%, but does not limit exposure to any depreciation thereof, subject to the obligations of BDC to repay the principal amount and the minimum guaranteed return of \$1 for each \$10 Note (minus any extraordinary hedging costs).
+Noteholders who hold Notes to maturity will be entitled to full participation in the appreciation, if any, in the level of the index during the final three-month period.